 He is now working on two new book commissions from Bloomsbury Publishing.
 The first, Inventing Socrates: The Religion of the Good Life (and why we had to have it), will be published in 2015.
-The second, Ludwig Wittgenstein, is a new biography of the philosopher to be published in 2016.
+The second, Ludwig Wittgenstein: An Intellectual Biography, is a new biography of the philosopher to be published in 2016.

-Inventing Socrates is a questioning of some of the things we hold dear – like the difference between ancient and modern, naive and real.
+Inventing Socrates is a questioning of some of the things we hold dear – like the difference between ancient and modern, real and naive.
 The questioning is conducted through the eyes and words of the first philosophers.
 These men and women who were poets as much as they were rationalists, preceded Socrates.
 The earliest of them began their work in the 6th-century B.C.
-They are a curious link between us and our deepest pre-history, which we can’t quite forget.
+They are a curious link between us and our deepest pre-history; which is something that we can’t quite forget.